 The focus and vision of the OA movement has changed over time.
 Watch Denisse Albornoz explain how today’s OA community aims to create a more inclusive vision of openness than in times past: “Power and Inequality in Open Access Discourses” (from Open Con 2017).

-- Open.UToronto is a University of Toronto initiative that promotes the discovery, use, creation and sharing of openly licensed content, resources and courses.
-Its mandate encompasses open access issues and content.
+Open.UToronto is a University of Toronto initiative that promotes the discovery, use, creation and sharing of openly licensed content, resources and courses.
+Its mandate encompasses OA issues and content.

 Open science.
 Open science is about applying the principle of openness to the entire scientific research cycle.
 Open access, open data, open education and open notebooks are therefore components of open science, as are practices beyond what is discussed on this page (citizen science, scientific social networks, and open peer review, for instance).

 Open notebooks.
-This constitutes the online livesharing of primary research records (most often laboratory notebooks).
+This phrase refers to the online livesharing of primary research records (most often laboratory notebooks).